About the Festival

 «…to approve the proposal of the USSR State Committee for Cinematography and the Union of Cinematographers of the USSR, supported by the Leningrad City Executive Committee, to hold the First International Documentary Film Festival Message to Man in Leningrad, from January 25 to 31, 1989.»

-According to the regulations, the Festival programme includes:
+In accordance with its regulations, the Festival programme includes:

 • National Documentary Film Competition (up to 120 minutes);

-• International Experimental Film Competition In Silico (up to 15 minutes);
+• International Experimental Film Competition In Silico (up to 20 minutes);

-• Special programmes.
+• Non-competition and special programmes.

 Alexey Uchitel

-The president of the Festival, film director, producer, People's Artist of Russia
+The President of the Festival, film director, producer, People's Artist of Russia

 "The Infant Centaur"